draschke/my-SAP-exercises-with-VSCode/docs/config/Blogs-SAP-Com/Deploy-a-simple-Nodejs-app-to-XSA-platform.md

 Application router is listening on port: 5000#
 ```

-## Voila, now you can develop locally
+## Voila, now you can develop UI apps locally using VS Code and are not dependent on SAP WebIDE for SAP HANA app development

 ![Simple UI](../images/Blogs-SAP-Com/ui.png)